okahwaji-tech/agents/docs/materials/math/probability-theory.md

     This seemingly simple formulation captures the **entire challenge** of natural language understanding and generation!

 The context in language modeling typically consists of the sequence of words or tokens that precede the current position.
-For a sequence w₁, w₂, ..., wₜ₋₁, the language modeling objective is to compute P(wₜ|w₁, w₂, ..., wₜ₋₁) for each possible value of wₜ in the vocabulary.
+For a sequence $w_1, w_2, \ldots, w_{t-1}$, the language modeling objective is to compute $P(w_t|w_1, w_2, \ldots, w_{t-1})$ for each possible value of $w_t$ in the vocabulary.
 This conditional probability distribution encodes the model's beliefs about which words are most likely to continue the sequence, given the observed context.

 The mathematical challenge of computing P(word|context) lies in the high dimensionality of both the context space and the vocabulary space.
 Even with modest vocabulary sizes and context lengths, the number of possible context-word combinations is astronomical.
 A vocabulary of 50,000 words and contexts of length 100 would require storing probabilities for 50,000^101 combinations, which is computationally infeasible.
 This combinatorial explosion necessitates the use of parametric models that can generalize across similar contexts and words.